This interview is of a person who has already achieved his Financial Independence and FIRE (What?).

 Dev – Achieving FI at a young age is fine.
 But it’s equally important to have a plan for after-FI-life.
 How do you manage your money and time now?

-Ram – I am 3 times busier now with the startup and enjoying doing everything hands on from business strategy, marketing, product management to coding, setting up the servers etc. Bumming around is the last thing on the mind 🙂
+Ram – I am 3 times busier now with the startup and enjoying doing everything hands-on from business strategy, marketing, and product management to coding, setting up the servers etc. Bumming around is the last thing on my mind 🙂

 This particular phase is not the time for me to sit back and travel the world, though I can afford to do it.
 Once the startup settles into a rhythm, then maybe I can balance things better.